Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Approach

 \section{Approach}

-In this section, we propose a new approach for efficient probabilistic tracking and mapping using completed depth images with predicted depth uncertainty.
+In this section, we propose a new approach for tracking and mapping using completed depth images with predicted depth uncertainty.
 A system overview is depicted in \Cref{F:overview}.
-As shown, we process the raw images from a RGB-D camera using a depth completion pipeline online to improve the input for \ac{SLAM}.
-Note that, while our approach is applicable for any \ac{SLAM} scenario, in this paper, we focus on \textit{mapping} only to show improvements for scene reconstruction in unknown environments.
+As shown, we process the raw images from a RGB-D camera using a probabilistic depth completion pipeline online to improve the input for \ac{SLAM}.
+Note that, while our approach is applicable for any \ac{SLAM} scenario, in this paper, we focus on \textit{mapping} only to show improvements for free space mapping in unknown environments.
 The following sub-sections describe our strategy for probabilistic depth completion before outlining the \ac{SLAM} framework.